Can Gamifying The Hiring Process Make It More Effective?

 Why Testing Job Candidates Is So Valuable

-In a report for Tech Talent Labs, Finn asserts, “2017 is the year of assessment.”
+In a report for Talent Tech Labs, Finn asserts Talent Tech Labs director Jonathan Kestenbaum’s observation that 2017 is the year of assessments.
 He’s referring to the short tests that give potential employers a profile of the candidate to help them determine if they’d be a good fit for the position.
 There’s been little innovation in these assessments for the past decade, but that seems to be changing now.
 “This technique is open to an awful lot of human error and is affected heavily by inherent biases in the employer,” Finn points out.

 In fact, 95% of companies admit to making bad hires each year because communication channels aren’t used effectively and employers invest resources in less efficient ways to attract talent.
 According to Talent Board, as many as 88% of employers are allowing more candidates to complete their applications even after they fail screening questions.
 While over 80% of candidates answer general screening questions during the application process, only 50% are asked for job-specific skills, and less than one-third are asked to take assessments.

-Note: UPDATED: To include an additional source attribution of Tech Talent Labs director Jonathan Kestenbaum on the “year of assessments.”